-We now turn to the responses of interest rates, loans and deposits, on which we focus in the analysis of the crisis period in the next section.
-In response to a cyclical contraction, we observe a negative and slightly lagged response of the short-term interest rate (three-months Euribor), reflecting the systematic response of monetary policy.
+Figure 1.
+Impulse Responses of All Variables: Cyclical and Monetary Policy Shocks the next section.
+In response to a cyclical contraction, we observe a negative and slightly lagged response of the short-term interest rate (three-month EURIBOR), reflecting the systematic response of monetary policy.
 On the contrary, when the decline in industrial production is generated by an exogenous monetary tightening, we observe an increase in the short-term rates.
 In response to a cyclical contraction, the decline of long-term interest rates (government bond returns with maturities from two to ten years) is of similar magnitude as the decline in short-term interest rates and the shape of the yield curve is unaffected while, in a monetary tightening, long-term rates move in the same direction as the policy rate, but considerably less.
-Hence, in the aftermath of a monetary tightening, the spread between long and short rates declines while it is unaffected in a cyclical contraction.
-These different responses of short-term interest rates and the term-spread in the two different types of contraction, cyclical and monetary, can help to interpret our results on the cyclical features of the variables.
+Hence, in the aftermath of a monetary tightening, the spread between long and short rates declines, while it is unaffected in a cyclical contraction.
+These different responses of short-term interest rates and the term spread in the two different types of contraction, cyclical and monetary, can help to interpret our results on the cyclical features of the variables.
 If the dynamics of a given variable are mainly driven by real economic developments, then we should expect it to behave similarly in the cyclical and the monetary contractions, which are both characterized by a decline in economic activity.
-Conversely, if interest rate effects are prominent in explaining the dynamics of such variables, we should expect marked differences in the response to the two shocks.
-10
+Conversely, if interest rate effects are prominent in explaining the dynamics of such variables, we should expect marked differences in the response to the two shocks.10